 Unless otherwise specified, all computer facilities in the Business Building are covered by this policy, including classrooms, open computer labs, servers, and any other location (e.g. BUS 103, BUS 151, BUS 204, BUS 205, BUS 219, BUS 220, BUS 221, and BUS 224).

 Computer Use Policy

-Business Division computers provide access to resources on and off campus.
+Business & CIS Division computers provide access to resources on and off campus.
 Such open access is a privilege, not a right, and requires that individual users act responsibly.
 Users must respect the rights of other users, respect the integrity of the systems and related physical resources, and observe all relevant laws, regulations, and contractual obligations.

 - Smoking is not permitted in the building.